CoinClubQuincy/XRCDividendPlus/README.md

 To issue dividends you can call the Dividends() function and all tokens held in contract address  will will be issued to shard holders

+### **Diagram:**

+This contract standard is for contracts that will yield profits for the token holders based on contract performance

 # ![XRC](https://user-images.githubusercontent.com/16103963/141028633-bd7a483c-e422-4b9a-b3ec-df7c9c8026ae.png)